al21170365-hub/BizLens/README.md

 ## 🚀 Goals

-- **Interactive Business Filtering**: Create a page where users can filter one business by type and view recommendations on a map
+- Create a page where users can filter one business by type and view one recommendations on a map
-- **Smart Recommendations**: Implement a recommendation system that suggests relevant businesses based on selected filters
+- Implement a recommendation system that suggests relevant businesses based on selected filters
-- **Enhanced Filtering**: (Stretch Goal) Add additional filters and expand recommendation variety if time permits
+- (Stretch Goal) Add additional filters and expand recommendation variety if time permits

 ## ⚠️ Non-Goals

-- **Limited Coverage**: Will not include all existing businesses
+-  Will not include all existing businesses
-- **Basic Recommendations**: Initial recommendations will focus on less saturated areas for select one business types
+- Initial recommendations will focus on less saturated areas for select one business types

 ## 📋 Background